jkrayer/peruggia/README.md

 # peruggia

-A cli tool for extracting notes from Fantasy Grounds.
+A cli tool for extracting calendar events from Fantasy Grounds.

 ## The Plan

-1. The goal of the project is a CLI tool to cull notes from a Fantasy Grounds DB and write md files... probably for 11ty.
+1. The goal of the project is a CLI tool to cull calendar data from a Fantasy Grounds DB and write md files... probably for 11ty.

 - It also may need to categorize
 - Follow or Add Links and write accordingly